thaliproject/CI/README.md

 - Main machine is expected to be an OSX 10.10+ with latest XCode, Python 2.7, Github, and JXcore
 - Nodes are Raspberry Pi 2+ with latest Raspbian (see tools folder for adb and jxcore)
 - VM script is designed for VMWare Fusion
+-
+### Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.